Create your best hormone health with East Asian medicine (a guide).

 Reduce or Avoid: alcohol, caffeine, sugar, and spicy foods

-Focus on: restorative or relaxing forms of exercise, supporting heathy nervous system responses, daily meditation or listening to guided meditation.
+Focus on: restorative or relaxing forms of exercise, supporting healthy nervous system responses, daily meditation, or listening to guided meditation.

-Support sleep with good sleep habits: go to sleep before 11pm, create a relaxing bedroom atmosphere, avoid screen time at night, listen to a sleep meditation, or apply a little lavender essential oil to the soft middle of your foot (acupuncture point Kidney 1).
+Support sleep with good sleep habits: go to sleep before 11 pm, create a relaxing bedroom atmosphere, avoid screen time at night, listen to a sleep meditation, or apply a little lavender essential oil to the soft middle of your foot (Kidney 1 acupuncture point).

 Supplements to consider: melatonin, magnesium, liquid chlorophyll, Shatavari, electrolytes